ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 cd shell-exec-cmd-entrypoint
 ```

-- create a Dockerfile and input following statements.
+- Create a Dockerfile and input the following statements.

 ```txt
 FROM ubuntu